 Like many cities, Newburyport is struggling to maintain a high standard of quality with respect to infrastructure, and infrastructure is high on the list of concerns within the business community.
 Although the concerns vary by geography, issues related to road paving, stormwater management and swale maintenance, sidewalks, completion of the rail trail, condition of athletic fields, maintenance, deferred and current, of City parks, trash collection, construction management, public parking, and the condition of the City's sewer and water system as well as its vulnerability to climate change are prominent.
-Although the City has recently made great strides in infrastructure upgrades, such as the \$32 million upgrade to the Wastewater Treatment Plant and the \$19 million upgrade to the Water Plant, which both sufficiently addressed capacity issues, approval of a new multimodal transit facility downtown and the planned installation of a sewer lift station to allow redevelopment within the Business Park, the Smart Growth District and the entire south eastern portion of the City, there remains to be significant funding challenges for making improvements to the roadways and key intersections, repairing and repaving roadways, repairing existing sidewalks, installing new sidewalks in areas like the Business Park that are not currently served by pedestrian facilities, stormwater management, and the completion of the Clipper City Rail Trail.
+The City has recently made great strides in infrastructure upgrades, such as the \$32 million upgrade to the Wastewater Treatment Plant and the

+\$19 million upgrade to the Water Plant (which have addressed capacity issues), approval of a new multimodal transit facility downtown and the current construction of a sewer lift station to allow redevelopment within the Business Park, the Smart Growth District and the entire southern portion of the City.
+However, limited funding presents a challenge for City officials making improvements to roadways, key intersections, sidewalks, stormwater management systems, the Clipper City Rail Trail and other major infrastructure efforts.